stasyanko/monnblanc-principles/README.md

 ## No null

 ## Black box object

+Let's get back to our company and the way its departments communicate.

+In fact, every department in a company is a black box.

 > “The difference between a data structure and an object is that data structures have visible data and no behavior.
 Objects have behavior and no visible data.”
 > ~ [Uncle Bob Martin](https://twitter.com/unclebobmartin/status/1107740352516157441)